pamelakaylin/pamelakaylin/README.md

 ### What I'm up to

 - Deploying my mobile app [Bucketbee](https://github.com/pamelakaylin/Bucketbee_Client) for global citizens
-- Brushing up on my Python
+- Brushing up on Python
 - Planning and wireframing a new personal finance app - Stay tuned! 😉

 ### Tools I've been using lately